rafaelromao/keyboards/docs/base.md

 ## Persistent Base Layers
 - It is possible to change the base layer in the maintenance layer and this change is persistent.
 - Source Code: [persistent_layers.c](../qmk/users/rafaelromao/features/persistent_layers.c)

+## Thumb Keys
+- The four thumb keys control layer transitions, when held (navigation, lower, raise and mouse).
+- The two outer thumb keys act as [modifiers](modifiers.md) or [shortcuts](functions.md), when tapped.
+- The two inner thumb keys act as space or backspace, when tapped.
+- Holding both outer thumb keys will activate the maintenance layer.

 ## Double Dot for New Sentences
 - A double tap in the dot key outputs dot followed by space, and activates one-shot shift.
 This will make it easier to enter a new sentence.